danass/Empty-cache-for-Mac/README.md

 # delete-Library-Caches
-Is it safe to delete ~/Library/Caches on Mac dont buy CleanMyMac X just do it manually
+Is it safe to delete ~/Library/Caches on Mac

+Dont buy CleanMyMac X,
+just do it manually.

 # Mac Cache Cleaner